Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \item non-controllable {oscillations} due to accumulation of singularities;

 \item blow-up type collapse due to possible {concentration} points.

 \end{itemize}

-To accommodate the above mentioned singularities in the closure of the set of weak solutions, two kinds of tools are used: (i) the Young measures describing the oscillations, (ii) concentration defect measures for concentrations.
+To accommodate these singularities in the closure of the set of weak solutions, two kinds of tools are used: (i) the Young measures describing the oscillations, (ii) concentration defect measures for concentrations.